actions-on-google/dialogflow-interactive-canvas-nodejs/README.md

 This sample demonstrates how to create an [Interactive Canvas](https://developers.google.com/assistant/interactivecanvas/) experience using Actions on Google for the Google Assistant.
 It uses the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and is deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and [Firebase Hosting](https://firebase.google.com/docs/hosting).

+:warning: This codelab sample was built using Dialogflow.
+We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.

 ## Setup Instructions
 ### Prerequisites
 1. Node.js and NPM